noclat/R76/readme.md

 	$site->config('path/to/the/config');

-To prevent from the frustration of having some extra PHP code lines out of the config file, it enables a CALL command.
+To prevent from the frustration of having some extra PHP code lines out of the config file, it enables a `CALL` command.
 This is the syntax:

 	CALL callback parameters

 It’s just calling a callback (function or method) with the given parameters (optional).
-The parameters syntax is simple, just use any spacing character between them: `parameter1 parameter2 parameter3…`.
+The parameters syntax is simple, just use any spacing character between them: `parameter1 parameter2 parameter3 …`.

 It could be useful to define constants, load PHP files (with the [load helper](#load-helper)) and do many other things.